disantomj/PowerliftingFantasyApp/README.md

 # PowerliftingFantasyApp
-Fullstack application developed withn Spring boot, PostgreSQL, and ReactJS.
+Fullstack application developed with Spring boot, PostgreSQL, and ReactJS.
 Explore made up powerlifters and draft a diverse team!